 The meeting also agreed on a comprehensive and participatory process for developing the post-2020 global biodiversity framework anticipated to be agreed upon at the next meeting of the Conference of Parties (COP 15) in Beijing in 2020.
 The framework aims to safeguard nature and biodiversity for decades to come.

-To engage all sectors and stakeholders, the Government of the Arab Republic of Egypt, the Government of the People’s Republic of China, and the Secretariat of the United Nations Convention on Biological Diversity announced the launch of a Sharm El-Sheik to Beijing Action Agenda for Nature and People to catalyze, collect, and celebrate actions taken in support of biodiversity conservation and its sustainable use.
+To engage all sectors and stakeholders, the Government of the Arab Republic of Egypt, the Government of the People’s Republic of China, and the Secretariat of the United Nations Convention on Biological Diversity announced the launch of a Sharm El-Sheik to Kunming Action Agenda for Nature and People to catalyze, collect, and celebrate actions taken in support of biodiversity conservation and its sustainable use.

 The decisions taken by the Parties at the Conference can be found here.

 Who can attend?

 Parties, observers and the media.